Origins of the Toledo State Hospital Cemetery Reclamation Project

 are treated with honor, dignity & respect.

-To reduce the stigma surrounding mental health issues through community education;
+To educate the community and reduce the stigma surrounding mental health, disability

 For those seeking information about relatives once hospitalized at Toledo State Hospital,